Why Are Dental Crowns Necessary?

 What Is The Procedure For Having A Crown Made?

-The first appointment requires careful preparation of the tooth and accurate impressions to be taken.
-If The crown is to be made of porcelain then a shade match will be taken, and sometimes a photograph to help the technician with colour matching.
-The impressions are sent to the dental technician who will make the crown according to instructions from your dentist.
+The first appointment requires careful preparation of the tooth and an accurate impression or digital scan will be taken.
+A shade match will be taken, and sometimes a photograph to help the technician with colour matching.
+The impressions/ scans are sent to the dental technician who will make the crown according to instructions from your dentist.

 A temporary crown will be placed on your tooth until the permanent crown is ready.
 The temporary crown is not as strong as your permanent crown, so chew carefully and avoid sticky or hard crunchy foods.

 At your second appointment, the temporary crown is removed, and your permanent crown is checked for fit and shade match.
 It is then permanently cemented to your tooth, and your dentist will check your bite.
 The crown should feel natural and comfortable in your mouth.
 Any discomfort should be mentioned to your dentist as minor adjustments could be necessary.

 Taking care of your new crown is exactly the same as looking after your natural teeth: daily brushing and flossing.